mannx/Bluebook/README.md

 	* BLUEBOOK\_TEMP\_PATH -> directory where temp files are stored
 	* BLUEBOOK\_DATA\_PATH -> directory where the database is stored

+- Volume Binds/Mounts:
+	* /data	->	Where the database and other configuration files are found
+	* /import -> Where files for import are located (daily sheets, control sheets, etc)

+- Ports:
+	* Port 8080 is used by default

 - Migration Steps:
 	* Copy current database into /data (BLUEBOOK\_DATA\_PATH)